danpush/typical-tweet/README.md

 # Currently Work-in-progress
 Twitter bot that gets the most trending topic, and makes a tweet about it based on others tweets it's read.
-Loosely based on the Hhidden Markov Model.
+Loosely based on the Hidden Markov Model.

 Sometimes live at: https://twitter.com/PossiblyAndroid